mayeedwin/teacup/README.md

 ## View demo app ◉‿◉

 In the `./demo` directory, preview the demo app.
-The **Frontend** is being built using **mobile-first** approach;

-     therefore the desktop roll-up is gonna be progressive and first preview is out!
+The **Frontend** is being built using **mobile-first** approach; therefore the Desktop roll-up is gonna be Progressive!

 **So, using your favourite browser's dev tools, view the mobile version : )**

+     Alert : Person, the desktop roll-up first preview is out!

 ### Setting up